griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/05_understanding_tools.md

 ## Setting up the Pipeline

 Let's create a new application called `test_tool.py`.
-We'll use this to test working with the Tool in a way that doesn't impact our current script.
+We'll use this to test working with the Tool in a way that doesn't impact our current application.

 ### Create `test_tool.py`